djbrl-laouedj/Customer-Churn-Analysis-and-Prediction/README.md

 - Bagging

-The selected model will be used to compute the churn probability.
+The selected model will be used to compute the **churn probability**.

 **2. Decision Threshold**